andre-ye/uni/docs/phil/phil-458/readings.md

 Question
 - Does Husserl merely argue that we can recognize other egos outside of our 'concrete ownness', or further that we need other egos to adopt the natural attitude?
+- How 'big' is the ego-community?
+- Virtual machine example
+-

 ---